St. Bees to Robin Hood Bay – In the footsteps of Alfred Wainwright

 You may also be interested in The Great Outdoor (TGO) Challenge coast to coast walks from the West Coast of Scotland to the East coast of Scotland which is about 320 km (210 km point-to-point).
 This walk is one of my favourites.
 I’ve now done this coast to coast crossing of Scotland seven times (2012, 2013, 2015, 2016, 2017, 2018 and 2019) – six official entries, five official completions, one official non-completion due to injury and one just for fun!

-2 thoughts on “St. Bees to Robin Hood Bay – In the footsteps of Alfred Wainwright”
+2 responses to “St. Bees to Robin Hood Bay – In the footsteps of Alfred Wainwright”

 I am missing you and hope to be runited in the near future.
 Stay well and chapeau to your adventurous spirit!